-Reduced: Allows the quieter parts to be heard more easily, and works by raising the level of quieter sounds and/or reducing the level of louder ones according to cues encoded on the DVD.
+Reduced: Allows the quieter parts to be heard more easily, and works by raising the level of quieter sounds and/or reducing the level of louder sounds.

 Late Night: Reduces the softest-to-loudest difference even further.
 The quietest passages can be heard even more easily, and prevents having to hear sudden loud passages.